NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 #### Why “Chunked Transport” Improves Efficiency

-Imagine Lao Wang’s **casting** machine has 1,000 parts to send to the **forging** machine.
+Imagine Tony’s **casting** machine has 1,000 parts to send to the **forging** machine.
 If we do a **one-shot** transfer, forging can’t start until all 1,000 are delivered.
 During that time, forging is idle.
 After delivery, forging might quickly finish some tasks, only to wait again.
 This can lead to “you wait for me, I wait for you.”

 But if we **break** the 1,000 parts into several smaller shipments (say 4 or 10 chunks), forging can start working on the first chunk immediately while the second chunk is in transit, removing idle time and ensuring a steady flow of tasks.